Chapter 13 Bankruptcy Lawyer

 If you’re struggling to sleep at night because you can’t pay your debts, you’ve likely tried everything that you can to cut costs and earn more income.
 If your efforts aren’t paying off to the extent that you need them to, it’s probably time to evaluate various debt management and debt relief options.

 Filing for bankruptcy is only one debt management/debt relief option available to you.
 This opportunity isn’t the best option for all circumstances and isn’t the right course for everyone.
 Yet, there are good reasons why – every single year – millions of Americans choose to file for bankruptcy.
 If you’re a good candidate for this opportunity, it is certainly an option worth considering.

 What Filing for Bankruptcy Entails

-As an experienced Chicago Chapter 13 bankruptcy lawyer – including those who practice at Therman Law Offices, LTD. – can explain in greater detail, there are two primary bankruptcy relief options for individuals and families: Chapter 7 bankruptcy and Chapter 13 bankruptcy.
+As an experienced Chapter 13 bankruptcy lawyer – including those who practice at Therman Law Offices, LTD. – can explain in greater detail, there are two primary bankruptcy relief options for individuals and families: Chapter 7 bankruptcy and Chapter 13 bankruptcy.

 Chapter 7 bankruptcy is only available to filers who don’t earn much income.
 This form of bankruptcy relief allows filers to have their qualifying debts – credit card balances, medical bills, and other eligible unsecured debts – eliminated without any requirement that they repay their creditors.